just-osaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Display the content of /etc/passwd and /etc/hosts (cat /etc/passwd && cat /etc/host)
 4. Display the last 10 lines of /etc/passwd (tail -10 /etc/passwd)
 5. Display the first 10 lines of /etc/passwd6. (head -10 /etc/passwd)
-7. A script that displays the third line of the file iacta (cat iacta | head -3 | tail -1) 8.
+6. A script that displays the third line of the file iacta (cat iacta | head -3 | tail -1) 7.
-9.
+8. A script that writes into the file ls_cwd_content the result of the command ls -la (ls la > ls_cwd_content) 9.
 10.